sameenahmad/YarnifyWeb/README.md

 # YarnifyWeb

-This is a chrome extention that allows you to replace all 'npm' commands to 'yarn' commands on click of the extension icon!
+This is a chrome extension that allows you to replace all 'npm' commands to 'yarn' commands on click of the extension icon!
 This works on every page you're browsing in.

 Any Contributions are welcome! :)